To manage all aspects of your site in one place, move your domain billing and settings from Dotster to Squarespace.

 To check the status of your transfer:

-- In the Domains panel, you'll see a "Transfer pending" message under your domain.
+- In the Domains panel, you'll see a "Transfer in progress" message under your domain.

 Transfer status error messages